CHAPTER TWENTY THREE

 Growing Up and Getting Out

 After broadcast school, I returned to my parents home in Louisiana, Missouri to begin searching for work in broadcasting.
-Using the Directory of Broadcasters Manual while in North Carolina, I had compiled a short list of radio and TV stations I thought I might be interested in working with.
+Using the Directory of Broadcasters while in North Carolina, I had compiled a short list of radio and TV stations around central Missouri with whom I thought I might be interested in working.

 A few days before leaving Charlotte, I mailed postcards to each of them, listing my recent graduation and detailing my broadcast experience, which included radio stations WYFM, (Classical Music), WIST, (Rock and Roll), WBT, (Contemporary), and WSOC-TV where I ran a studio camera during the telecast of the local American Bandstand.